sendwithus/jobs/full-stack-engineer.md

 * Identifying performance problems and crafting creative solutions
 * Talking to customers to identify and solve common pain points
 * Experimenting with new technologies and solutions
-* Have a little fun while tackling interesting problems
+* Having fun while tackling interesting problems